As a new parent, buying one of the best baby bottles is going to be at the top of your priority list.

-That’s why it’s important when feeding your baby with a bottle to sterilize the bottle beforehand and you should only take the top off at the very last minute.
+That’s why it’s important when feeding your baby with a bottle to sterilize the bottle.
+And you should only take the top off at the very last minute.

 This is because, there’s a lot of germs around us and if by chance, you prepare a bottle and it hits a countertop, it’s dirty again.